DanialArab/Geospatial_Data_Science/README.md

     + The hottest months of June, July, and August had the largest wildfire duration of around 2 days.
     + There is a clear, meaningful, and understandable trend in the average duration of wildfire across the country per each fire size class: the larger the size of the fire the harder to control it and so the larger the duration of wildfires.

-+ Based on the aforementioned analysis, the following ML ideas have been investigated in a separate project, named "3.
-Fire Predictor" (<a href="https://github.com/DanialArab/Geospatial_Data_Science/tree/main/My%20GIS%20Projects/3.%20Fire%20Predictor/" target="_blank" rel="noopener">link to its repo</a>).:
++ Based on the aforementioned analysis, the following ML ideas have been investigated:
     + Given the state, county, cause, and date of the fire, is it possible to predict the fire size class (classes A to G)? (the problem is classification)
     + Given the state, county, cause, and date of the fire, is it possible to predict the fire size in acres? (the problem is regression)
     + Given the time, location, and size of the fire, is it possible to predict the cause of the fire? is it a function of seasons? (the problem is classification)